sumhungyee/MA3209-NUS/README.md

 ## MA3209 (Metric and Topological Spaces)
-These materials have NOT been verified, I simply used them for my own revision, please check them before using!
+These materials have NOT been verified, I simply used them for my own revision.
+These are MY answers, please check them before using!